 The Passive Porous Tube Nutrient Delivery System is a plant growth technique that delivers a nutrient solution to the roots of plants via capillary action.
 The system was originally designed for use in microgravity.
 It uses a ceramic porous tube and water-filled nutrient bags connected in a loop.
 No electricity or moving parts are required.
-Instead, the nutrients are pumped in through a combination of capillary with the water and nutrients needed to
+Instead, the nutrients are pumped in through a combination of capillary force and evapotranspiration from the plant.
+The porous tube supplies the plants with the water and nutrients needed to germinate and grow.

-This system provides an autonomous minimizing the amount of intervention
+This system provides an autonomous plant growth apparatus that is simple to assemble, plant, and harvest, minimizing the amount of intervention needed.